Amr249/AcademiAI/README.md

 ---

+## AcademiAI Demo
+You can watch a video demo of the project in the [demo folder](demo/).
+The videos shows all the pages included in the project.

 ---
+## Features

 - **Chat with PDFs**: Interact with multiple PDFs at once using AI.
 Upload your research papers, textbooks, or lecture notes, and ask questions to get instant, context-aware answers.
 - **Custom Summarization**: Summarize content from PDFs, blogs, or YouTube videos with customizable prompts and settings.